Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Experiment

 \subsection{Parameter Settings}

 We extract subsequences from given sequence datasets using ESPF and $k$-mer separately to create our hypergraph.
 With a low-frequency threshold, ESPF produces more subsequences, and all of them may not be important.
 But with a large-frequency threshold, it produces less number of subsequences and there might be a missing of some vital subsequences.
 We choose five different frequency thresholds from 5 to 25 and examine the impact of threshold value on hypergraph learning.
 Similarly, in $k$-mer, typically with the increment of $k$-mer length (i.e., $k$ value), the number of subsequences also increases.
 We choose five different $k$ values from 5 to 25 and examine their impact on hypergraph learning.
 However, as Anticancer peptide sequences are too small, we just choose $k$ from 5 to 15.
-The number of nodes for different threshold values of ESPF and $k$-mer is given in Table~\ref{tab2} and Table~\ref{tab3} for each dataset.

-We randomly split our datasets into 80:10:10 train: validation: test ratio.
-This process is repeated five times, and average accuracy metrics are reported in the results part.
-A grid search method is employed to obtain the optimal hyper-parameters based on the validation set.
-Table \ref{tab4} shows the ranges of grid search used in the experiment.
+The number of nodes for different threshold values of ESPF and $k$ value of $k$-mer is given in Table~\ref{tab1} for each dataset.
+We perform a random split of our datasets, dividing them into 80\% for training, 10\% for validation, and 10\% for testing.
+This splitting process is repeated five times, and the average accuracy metrics are calculated and reported in the results section.
+To find the optimal hyperparameters, a grid search method is used on the validation set.
+The optimal learning rate is determined to be 0.001, and the optimal dropout rate is found to be 0.3 to prevent overfitting.

-We utilize a single-layer \sht\ having a two-level of attention network.
+We utilize a single-layer \sht\ having a three-level of attention network.
 Simple one-hot coding is used as an initial feature of the sequences.
 A LeakyReLU activation function is used on the attention networks side.
-The model is trained with 1000 epochs and optimized using adam optimizer.
-An early stop mechanism is used if the validation loss does not change for 200 consecutive epochs.
+The model is trained with 1000 epochs and optimized using Adam optimizer.
+An early stop mechanism is used if the validation accuracy does not change for 100 consecutive epochs.